 • No dead time between time bins, No missed events, No double counting

-• On-board 1024 x 5.12ns fast FIFO for ultra fast data acquisition.
+• On-board 4k x 2.56 ns fast FIFO on each input for ultra fast data acquisition.
 Secondary 1GB FIFO (2GB, 4GB opt.) to buffer list-mode or on-line histogramming data transfer into the PC

 • Simultaneous acquisition & data transfer toPC

 • Two versatile, software configurable Sync outputs for triggering of external devices (FAST NIM, TTL)

 • Tag inputs (16) with 2.56 ns time resolution (i.e. for sequential data acquisition, multi-detector configurations, etc